 Since we’re self-employed, we don’t have a company retirement plan set up for us.
 So how do we save for our future?

-There aren’t any plans that are designed specifically for freelancers.
-However, there are certain retirement plans that work particularly well with the nature of their work.
-(Though, of course, whether you’re a freelancer or a W-2 employee, the best retirement practice for everyone is to start saving early and be consistent.)
-Here are six of the best retirement plans that we found.
+There aren’t any retirement plans that are designed specifically for freelancers.
+However, there are certain plans that work particularly well with the nature of their work.
+(Though, of course, whether you’re a freelancer or a W-2 employee, the best practice for everyone is to start saving early and be consistent.)
+Here are six of the best retirement plans that we found for self-employed workers.

 1. SEP IRA